quixley/AkvelonWeather/README.md

 2. Open .xcodeproj file in Xcode 11 or higher
 3. Run project on connected device or choose iOS Simulator in "Scheme destination" drop-down menu

-## Requierements
+## Requirements
 - macOS 10.15 or higher
 -  iOS 13 or higher

 ## Technologies

 Developed using Swift language and SwiftUI for User Interface.
-UI previews available with Canvas editor.
+UI previews are available with Canvas editor.